MartinMangler/martinmangler.github.io/index.md

   overlay_filter: 0.2

 ---
-# Welcome!
+# Welcome to my website!

-Thank you for visiting.
 I am a **mineralogist** and **igneous petrologist** based at the University of Southampton.
 I study tiny crystals to address huge geological challenges.
 My research focuses on the textures and compositions of crystals to better understand Earth's magmatic processes, including:

 - How is magma emplaced and stored in the Earth's crust?
 - Why do some magmas erupt while others don't?